Reference & Research

 We will help you to identify the best resources for your research and help you become more familiar with search techniques for your specific topic.

 Since most of our resources can be accessed remotely, librarians are available to visit faculty members' offices to discuss your research questions.

 Librarians teach both general library orientations and discipline-specific library research sessions.

 Librarians provide library research education

 - in the Library Research Training Room, or

-As of fall 2011, all first-year undergraduate students will engage in a library research education session during the CAL 103 course.
-In addition, all first-year undergraduate engineering students will participate in a library experience session as part of the E101/102 course.
+As of fall 2011, all first-year undergraduate students engage in a library research education session during the CAL 103 course.
+In addition, all first-year undergraduate engineering students participate in a library experience session as part of the E101/102 course.